A beast of a next-gen console that’s fully future-proofed, while Game Pass is the best value video game subscription service by a mile.

 The Xbox Series X, then, is just the most powerful of all the Xboxes designed to live under your TV.
 The emperor Xbox, if you will.
 It’s rammed with tech, faster and quieter than any console before it, and vows not just to make new games look and run better, but near enough every Xbox game that has ever existed.

 You certainly aren’t short of stuff to play on the chunkiest Xbox yet, but has it lived up to its promise so far?

 Design: say hello to the fridge

-So yes, the Series X is a big matte black fridge that isn’t going to win any fashion shows, but its minimalist, PC-like aesthetic also means it quickly blends in on the shelf under your telly (unlike another new console we won’t mention here), with the disc drive all but hidden and the only colour coming from the illuminating power button and a layer of Xbox green under the ventilation holes on top of the console.
+So yes, the Series X is a big matte black fridge that isn’t going to compete in any fashion shows, but its minimalist, PC-like aesthetic also means it quickly blends in on the shelf under your telly (unlike another console we won’t mention here), with the disc drive all but hidden and the only colour coming from the illuminating power button and a layer of Xbox green under the ventilation holes on top of the console.
 Although, if your Series X is on its side like ours is, you may never notice the latter.